 You are only obligated to pay tax when you cash your crypto out for money (FIAT) is another top myth we have heard a few too many times.
 The knowledge gap shows us how authorities have failed to communicate clear guidelines to the public

 When you are playing around with crypto or are an avid trader or maybe a miner, the fact of the matter is many different crypto type transactions creates tax obligation.
 Cashing out to fiat currency is definitely not the only time a tax obligation arises on the taxpayer.

 For example, staking, airdrops, forks, and crypto to crypto trades are all taxable events where a taxable obligation arises on the taxpayer to declare his income.

-Myth #3: Crypto is the same as money (FIAT-Currency)
+Crypto Myth #3: Crypto is the same as FIAT currency